DigitalPhi/MoralPsychology/docs/schedule.md

 <!-- Nussbaum in light of the US presidential election: ["Anger, Disgust, Fear: Powerlessness and the Politics of Blame"](http://www.abc.net.au/religion/articles/2016/11/14/4574917.htm)

-Srinivasan, ["Would Politics Be Better Off Without Anger?"](https://www.thenation.com/article/a-righteous-fury/), review of Nussbaum in *The Nation* -->
+Srinivasan, ["Would Politics Be Better Off Without Anger?"](https://www.thenation.com/article/a-righteous-fury/), review of Nussbaum in *The Nation*

+Callard

+-->

 <!--